 Oh, and yes, for those who are interested it does allow post run navel gazing.
 As I’ve said before, I don’t track my workouts on computer – I take each one individually and am not interesting in comparing, but if you do like that type of thing the watch also syncs to your computer and gives you whizzy charts and what have you to play with.
 Frankly I’d rather be out running that looking at a computer telling me that I’ve been out running.
 On which note, it’s time for me to hit the road.
 I’ve got a tip straight from the mouth of an Olympic medal winner I want to try out.
 More on that another day…….

-In the meantime, if you do want to buy yourself a TomTom Multisport, here’s the link to their website which helps you find out more
+In the meantime, if you do want to buy yourself a TomTom Multisport, the link will take you to the amazon page which helps you find out more.